schoi1337/schoi1337.github.io/_posts/2025-04-28-Refactoring My Blog for Long-Term Growth.md

 ## Changes Made During Refactoring

 I started by modularizing the core layouts.
-Instead of embedding navigation and metadata directly inside page templates, I moved them into reusable includes.
+Instead of embedding navigation and metadata directly inside page templates, I moved them into reusable `_includes`.

 >Example of a modularized header